Akhilesh-Kancharla/alloy-design-optimizer/README.md

 # Alloy Design Optimizer – C Project

-A C-based matrix math project to determine the **optimal composition of an alloy** based on user-selected **metal properties** and **elements**.
-This simulation demonstrates how material science and mathematical modeling can be fused using fundamental programming concepts.
+A C-based command-line tool to determine the **optimal composition of an alloy** based on user-selected **metal properties** and **elements**.
+This project demonstrates how material science and mathematical modeling can be fused using fundamental programming concepts.

 ---

 ## What It Does

-- Lets the user:
-  - Select **3 physical properties** (like Ductility, Strength, etc.)
-  - Choose **3 base metals** (from a set of 7)
-  - Input contribution values for each metal-property pair
-- Constructs a 3×3 matrix of property contributions
-- Solves a **characteristic cubic equation**
+This program models a simplified alloy design process:

+1.  **Select Properties & Metals**: The user chooses 3 physical properties (e.g., Strength, Density) and 3 base metals (e.g., Iron, Copper).
+2.  **Input Contributions**: For each metal-property pair, the user provides a numeric value representing the metal's contribution to that property.
+3.  **Calculate Composition**: The program constructs a 3x3 matrix from these values and solves its characteristic equation to find the eigenvalues.
-- Outputs the percentage composition for each metal in the alloy
+4.  **Display Results**: The calculated eigenvalues are interpreted as the percentage composition for each metal in the final alloy.

 If the contributions lead to an incompatible system (e.g., imaginary roots), it gracefully notifies the user.